 Other options: Many law schools offer loan forgiveness for graduates who work in the public sector, and there are numerous state-based programs for public-service lawyers as well.
 Check out the American Bar Association website for a more complete list of resources.

 Grants for researchers

-National Institutes of Health (NIH) Loan Repayment Programs: This is actually a group of eight grant programs designed to entice medical professionals into key research fields.
-You can get up to $35,000 per year by agreeing to conduct research considered critical by the NIH.
+National Institutes of Health (NIH) Loan Repayment Programs: This is actually a group of grant programs designed to entice medical professionals into key research fields.
+You can get up to $50,000 per year (for a total of two years) by agreeing to conduct research considered critical by the NIH.
 You don’t have to work for the NIH to qualify.

 The individual research topics include:

 - Clinical research for individuals from disadvantaged backgrounds